vuejs/apollo/packages/docs/data/subscriptions.md

 })
 ```

+`onComplete` fires when the server closes the subscription cleanly (for example, after a finite stream like a countdown).

-## Subscribing to Query Updates
+## Subscribing to query updates

-Use [`subscribeToMore`](/api/composable/@vue/namespaces/useQuery/interfaces/Result.md#subscribetomore) from [`useQuery`](/api/composable/functions/useQuery) to update query results with subscription data.
-This is useful when you want to fetch initial data with a query and then receive real-time updates.
+`subscribeToMore` lets you fetch initial data with a query and stream updates into it via a subscription.
+The merged result behaves like a single, continuously-updated query.

 ```vue twoslash
 <script setup lang="ts">